eslamtamim/Lyrify/README.md

 so this is how the normal lyrics page look like 'Lame' ugh
 <img src="/imgs/Without-Extention.jpg" alt="a pic of the lyrics page on spotify without the extention enabled" width="559" height="468">

-now the more fun version ✨
+Now the more fun version ✨

 <img src="/imgs/With-Extention.jpg" alt="a pic of the lyrics page on spotify with the extention enabled" width="559" height="468">

-even more fun thing u can d with it is to just get rid of the Font-Family and it will even look better like this
+Even more fun thing you can do with it is to just get rid of the Font-Family and it will even look better like this

 <img src="/imgs/With-Extention&WIthout-the-Font.jpg" alt="a pic of the lyrics page on spotify with the extention enabled and without the Font-Family" width="559" height="468">